jetbrains-academy/kotlin-onboarding-object-oriented-programming/BraveNewWorld/alias/task.md

 ### Task

-The package `jetbrains.kotlin.course.alias.team` already contains the regular class `TeamService`.
+The package `jetbrains.kotlin.course.alias.team` already has the regular class `TeamService`.
 It is responsible for the game logic for the teams.
 In this task you need to implement several things to make the game alive:

 - add a field `identifierFactory` with the type `IdentifierFactory` to generate identifiers for each team.